 Although I am looking forward to returning to the UK for several weddings this summer, I have far more weddings throughout France, Italy, Austria and Switzerland this year than ever before.

 The people, the life

-There are three official languages in Switzerland – German, French and Italian – as well as many regional dialects.
+There are four official languages in Switzerland – German, French, Italian and Romansh – as well as many regional dialects.
 And once you think you’ve nailed German, which my son is learning in school, you then have to accept that the locals speak Swiss German so you still can’t understand a word that’s being said (not that I understand German yet, you understand).